 APPENDIX:

-Measurement of human object lightness discrimination thresholds under variation in object background: This experiment was the precursor of the experiment performed in the main paper.
-It aimed to study whether variation in the reflectance of background objects had an effect on human lightness discrimination thresholds.
-It established that human object lightness discrimination thresholds increase if the reflectance of background objects vary, as compared the case when the discrimination is made against the same background.
-The methods were same as the experiment described in the main paper.
+Measurement of human object lightness discrimination thresholds under variation in object background: This supplmental experiment, pre-registered as Experiment 2, provided preliminary data that helped shape the design of the main experiment presented in the paper (which was Experiment 3 of the pre-registration documents).
+It aimed to determine whether variation in the reflectance of background objects had an effect on human lightness discrimination thresholds It established that human object lightness discrimination thresholds increase if the reflectance of background objects vary, as compared the case when the discrimination is made against the same background.
+It also studied the effect of inclusion or not of secondary reflections in the rendering process as well as and assessed the effect of implementing background variation across trials rather than across intervals.

+The basic methods were the same as the experiment described in the main paper.
+The practice session was slightly different, with three acquisitions of the practice session was performed with the images in Condition 1.

 We measured lightness discrimination threshold of four naïve human observers using a two-interval forced choice paradigm.
-The thresholds for were measured for three specific types of background variations (Figure S1).
-The reflectance spectra of the background objects were generated with scale factor set to 1.
+The thresholds for were measured for three specific types of background variation (Figure S1).
+The reflectance spectra of the background objects were generated with the covariance scale factor set to 1.
 These three conditions were:

 Condition 1.
 Fixed background: In this condition, the spectra of objects in the background were kept fixed for all trials and for all intervals.
 We generated 11 images, one at each comparison LRF level.